 The Company is subject to income taxes in the Netherlands, and numerous foreign jurisdictions.
 Significant judgment is required in evaluating the Company's tax positions and determine its provision for income taxes.
 During the ordinary course of business, there are transactions and calculations for which the ultimate tax determination is uncertain.
 The Company establishes reserves for tax related uncertainties based on estimates of whether and the extent to which additional taxes will be due.
 These reserves are established when the Company believes that certain positions might be challenged despite evidence supporting the position.
 The Company adjusts this reserve in light of changing facts and circumstances, such as the outcome of income tax authority examinations.
-The provision for income taxes includes the impact of reserve positions and changes to reserves that are considered probable.
+The Company recognizes tax benefits only when it is more likely than not that the tax position will be sustained upon examination by the relevant tax authorities, and the provision for income taxes includes the impact of reserve positions and changes to reserves based on this standard.

-As of December 31, 2023 and 2022, there are \$86 and \$688 of unrecognized tax benefits, respectively, that if recognized would reduce the effective tax rate.
+As of December 31, 2024 and 2023, there are \$86 of unrecognized tax benefits that if recognized would reduce the effective tax rate.
 Interest and penalties assessed by taxing authorities on an underpayment of income taxes are included as components of income tax provision in the consolidated statements of operations and comprehensive income.